 We were delighted to be invited during the construction phase of the St. Louis Aquarium at Union Station.
 We had so much fun going behind the scenes and then sharing the experience with our readers.

-When the construction was complete we were able to travel back to St. Louis and see first hand all of the Things there is to do at Union Station Aquarium, St Louis, MO
+When the construction was complete, we were able to travel back to St. Louis and see firsthand all of the Amazing Things to do at Union Station Aquarium, St Louis, Missouri

 Cost: Adult tickets $25, Child tickets (3-12) $18